Attendance: Check-in / Sign-out

 Refunds, minus a $15.00+GST administration fee, will be given up to ten (10) days prior to the start of the registered camp week or program.
 A doctor’s certificate must be presented within 30 days of the cancellation date for refunds at any later date.
 For refunds of group registrations, or if you have any questions, please contact our Director at 204-727-9636.

 Mini University reserves the right to cancel individual courses, specialty camps, or programs due to a lack of registrations, funding and/or staff.

 If a Junior program or specialty camp is cancelled, each participant will be notified by phone and any fees paid for that camp or program will be refunded in full.
-In the event that a Senior Mini U course is cancelled, participants will be placed in either their second or third choice classes.
+In the event that a Senior Mini U course is cancelled, participants will be placed in either their second or third choice classes, based on availability.

 Above all, Mini U’s goal is for its participants to have fun in a safe learning environment.
 To ensure that everyone has fun, we do three main things.

 During the first class of any given course, the classroom rules and expectations are clearly defined.
 Participants are made aware that behaviours which cause emotional or physical harm to themselves or others, disrupt the camp, or damage facilities or equipment are not tolerated.
 Also, Mini U does not tolerate such things as bullying, teasing, racism, sexism, homophobia, or general intolerance.